ArjunVasavan/ArjunVasavan/README.md

 If something interests me, I'll build it and push it to GitHub.

 Currently focused on C, Linux internals, and RTOS at Emertxe.
-My go-to tools are Vim, GDB, and an oscilloscope.
+My go-to tools are Vim, GDB.

 I've worked on several embedded projects, but I'm most interested in real-time systems and low-level optimization.